Anderson Rangers

 The Anderson Rangers was the final name of a minor league baseball team, located in Anderson, South Carolina, in the early 1970s.
-The club was a member of the Class A Western Carolinas League and played its home games at Anderson Memorial Stadium.
+The club was a member of the Class A Western Carolinas League and played its home games at the 4000-seat Anderson Memorial Stadium.

 The team began in 1970 as the Anderson Senators and were affiliated with the Washington Senators through the 1971 season.
+These were the only consecutive years where the team retained a consistent affiliation, and their name changed each subsequent year to match their parent squad.

 In 1972, the team became the Anderson Giants after becoming an affiliate of the San Francisco Giants.
-However the following season, the club became an affiliate with the Detroit Tigers and changed their name once again to the Anderson Tigers.

-During their final two season in existence, the club became an affiliate of the New York Mets, as the Anderson Mets and finally the Texas Rangers, as the Anderson Rangers.
+In 1973, they changed to the Anderson Tigers, affiliated with the Detroit Tigers.
+In 1974, they became the Anderson Mets as an affliate of the New York Mets, and they played their final season in 1975 as an affiliate of the Texas Rangers, taking the name Anderson Rangers.